Supercurrent through a single transverse mode in nanowire Josephson junctions

-\textit{Challenge: Small IcRn in current nanowire JJs}.
-While studies of supercurrents in nanowires or point contacts have led to an array of interesting discoveries so far~\cite{rokhinson2012fractional,szombati2016josephson,spanton2017current,goffman2017conduction,zuo2017supercurrent,estrada2019charge,zhang2022evidence}, one outstanding challenge remaining is that supercurrent in the last occupied transverse mode (single subband) is strongly suppressed.
-It is either not observed or provides with a single too low to enable detailed studies~\cite{nishio2011supercurrent,abay2014charge,irie2014josephson,estrada2019charge}.
+While studies of supercurrents in nanowires or point contacts have led to an array of interesting discoveries so far~\cite{rokhinson2012fractional,szombati2016josephson,spanton2017current,goffman2017conduction,zuo2017supercurrent,murani2017ballistic,ueda2019dominant,estrada2019charge,ligato2021preliminary,zhang2022evidence}, one outstanding challenge remaining is that supercurrent in the last occupied transverse mode (single subband) is strongly suppressed.
+It is either not observed or too weak to enable detailed studies ~\cite{nishio2011supercurrent,abay2014charge,irie2014josephson,estrada2019charge}.
 The reasons for this are not fully understood, however they are likely related to either finite interface transparency such as in devices involve ex-situ shell deposition, smaller induced gap such as in Al-InAs structures, residual scattering or other effects.

-\textit{Approach.} Our approach is to combine InSb nanowires with Sn shells.
+\textit{Approach.} Our approach is to combine InSb nanowires with Sn shells and study proximity-induced supercurrent in the nanwoires.
 Through advances in vapor-liquid-solid growth quasi-ballistic InSb nanowires were achieved~\cite{gul2015towards,badawy2019high}.
 Quantized non-superconducting conductance has been established in InSb nanowires with normal metal electrodes~\cite{van2013quantized,kammhuber2016conductance}.
 The recently introduced superconducting Sn shells facilitate transparent contacts, and critical current-normal state resistance products exceeding temperature and those previously available in Al-based nanowire junctions~\cite{pendharkar2021parity}.
 Junctions in the Sn shell are defined on InSb nanowires by nanowire shadowing, which reduces processing and increases the likelihood of ballistic devices.
 Junction made with InSb nanowires and NbTiN leads are studied with same method, and the measurement results are compared with that in Sn-InSb devices as additional supplementary materials.

 \textit{Results list}.
 Subband-resolved transport is verified through the measurements of conductance at finite bias, and the evolution of it with gate voltage, source drain bias voltage and magnetic field.
 In the gate voltage and conductance range that corresponds to the first occupied transverse mode, we observe supercurrents as high as 20 nA.
 We investigate the gate voltage and magnetic field evolution of supercurrents in several nanowire devices both in the single-mode and in the multi-mode regimes.
 The mechanisms of decay of supercurrent with magnetic field are studied including the relative contributions of orbital interference phenomena, residual disorder, spin-orbit and Zeeman effects by comparing the data to a tight-binding model.
 The spin-polarization of the first subband at finite field suppressed supercurrent dramatically, leading us to conclude that no triplet supercurrent was generated.